Bolingbrook High School

-Bolingbrook High School or The Brook is a public four-year Magnet School located in Bolingbrook, Illinois, a western suburb of Chicago, Illinois, in the United States.
+Bolingbrook High School or The Brook is a public four-year high school located in Bolingbrook, Illinois, a western suburb of Chicago, Illinois, in the United States.
 Bolingbrook High School is the second high school in the Valley View Community Unit School District 365U.

 History

 The original Bolingbrook High School campus, which opened in 1974, was located on Lee Lane and Blair Lane within the village.
 The former campus is now known as Brooks Middle School.
 Continued community growth prompted the passage of an April 2002 referendum for a new high school located at Schmidt Road and Lily Cache Lane, which opened in August 2004.

+On December 17, 2024, Principal Jason Pascavage was arrested in Elmhurst, IL.
+He was charged with DUI improper lane usage, failure to yield to an emergency vehicle and driving with expired license plates.

 Academics

 Bolingbrook was ranked as "recognized" nationally and 92 in Illinois in the U.S. News & World Report 2017 best high school rankings.

 Demographics

 The demographic breakdown of the 3,351 students enrolled for the 2020-21 school year was: